shiffthq/dev-resources/c/README.md

 fragmentation avoidance and scalable concurrency support.
 - [TCMalloc](http://goog-perftools.sourceforge.net/doc/tcmalloc.html) Thread-Caching Malloc
 - [ptmalloc](http://www.malloc.de/en/) A fast, memory-efficient implementation of malloc for Unix systems.
+- [dmalloc](http://dmalloc.com/) The debug memory allocation or dmalloc library has been designed as a drop in replacement for the system's malloc, realloc, calloc, free and other memory management routines while providing powerful debugging facilities configurable at runtime.
+These facilities include such things as memory-leak tracking, fence-post write detection, file/line number reporting, and general logging of statistics.

 ### Bitwise Tricks
 [Bit Twiddling Hacks](https://graphics.stanford.edu/~seander/bithacks.html)